-Voices of the Silenced:

-Personal accounts of counselling interventions for unwanted same-sex attractions.
+Voices of the Silenced: Personal accounts of counselling interventions for unwanted same-sex attractions.

-The enclosed solicited feedback accounts are the authentic words of some clients in long-term therapy with Core Issues Trust taken over a two week period in preparation for the July 2017 General Synod of the Church of England.
-At that assembly, the Established Church voted to call for a ban on what it called "Conversion Therapies".
-The photographs of the individuals who contributed to this publication cannot be supplied because of unacceptably high levels of intimidation towards those who seek such help, and those who disagree with that decision.
+The enclosed solicited feedback accounts are the authentic words of current clients in long-term therapy with Core Issues Trust taken over a two week period in preparation for the July 2017 General Synod.
+These individuals are concerned that the Church of England may attempt to ban what it calls 'Conversion Therapy!
+Their photographs cannot be supplied because of unacceptably high levels of intimidation towards those who seek such help.